-Peter Cushing Falls Down A Flight of Stairs, Vivien Leigh Buys Him Model Soldiers, Laurence Olivier Is Knighted, And Shows Acrobats How to Swan Dive!
+Peter Cushing Falls Down A Flight of Stairs, Vivien Leigh Buys Him Model Soldiers, Laurence Olivier Is Knighted, & Shows Acrobats How to Swan Dive.
 It’s 1948’s Hamlet.

 Sir Laurence Olivier’s Hamlet (1948) continues to invoke strong praise and criticism.
 Olivier not only produced, directed, and starred in the film, he also worked as text editor, condensing Shakespeare’s roughly four and a half hour play into a two and a half hour film.
 As the first actor to so overtly emphasize Hamlet’s “Oedipus complex,” on screen, Olivier helped shape the continuing debate over the correct interpretation of this classic character.
 Whether you’re a fan or critic, there’s no denying that with 1948’s Hamlet, Sir Laurence brought Shakespeare to the masses.

 Playing the small but important role of Osric in the film, our Star of the Month Peter Cushing makes full use of his brief screen time.
 His work in Hamlet further proved it didn’t much matter what role or genre you put Peter Cushing in: whether playing comedy, drama or horror, Peter was going to shine.
 And steal the scene right out from under any actor around him.

 But despite his obvious talent, success and financial stability were still years away for Peter Cushing.
 Peter experienced lulls in employment, a nervous break down, and insensitive insult from his own father before the course of his career finally turned for the better.
 Thanks to the enduring confidence of his wife Helen, Peter at last found steady work on the BBC (British Broadcasting Company) during the 1950s, becoming a television star in the process.